Let’s be honest. We depend on the scale a lot to track weight loss. For some of us, there’s even a magic number that we’re constantly chasing.

 Your total body weight is a reflection of water, bone, muscle, organs, and fat weight combined.
 So when people say they want to lose weight, they most likely mean they want to lose fat.

-“Think of the scale as a barometer of what is going on with your body, but understand that it is just one of many things that we can be paying attention to,” says Kyle Oholendt, MD, family medicine physician on the medical staff at Methodist Charlton Medical Center.
+“Think of the scale as a barometer of what is going on with your body, but understand that it is just one of many things that we can be paying attention to,” says Kyle Oholendt, MD, internal medicine physician and pediatrician on the medical staff at Methodist Charlton Medical Center.

 Build SMART goals